 What is divorce?

-The divorce process is usually fairly straightforward and can be completed in approximately four to six months.
+The divorce process is usually fairly straightforward and can be completed in approximately six months.
 There is normally no need for parties to attend court.

 And what are the costs?

 When a relationship ends it can be a confusing and stressful time for all involved, and many clients are concerned about spiralling costs associated with getting divorced.